 \subsection{Monoidal Model Categories}

-A model category is \emph{cofibrantly generated} if there are a set $I$ of cofibrations and a set $J$ of trivial cofibrations (i.e. maps which are both cofibrations and weak equivalences) which permit the small object argument (with respect to some cardinal $\kappa$), and a map is a (trivial) fibration if and only if it satisfies the right lifting property with respect to all maps in $J$ (resp. $I$).
+A model category is \emph{cofibrantly generated} if there are a set $I$ of cofibrations and a set $J$ of trivial cofibrations (that is, morphisms that are both cofibrations and weak equivalences) that permit the small object argument (with respect to some cardinal $\kappa$), and a morphism is a (trivial) fibration if and only if it satisfies the right lifting property with respect to all morphisms in $J$ (resp. $I$).

-Let $I$-cell denote the class of transfinite compositions of pushouts of maps in $I$, and let $I$-cof denote retracts of such \cite{hovey} (2.1.9).
-In order to run the small object argument, we will assume the domains $K$ of the maps in $I$ (and $J$) are $\kappa$-small relative to $I$-cell (resp. $J$-cell); i.e., given a regular cardinal $\lambda \geq \kappa$ and any $\lambda$-sequence $X_0\to X_1\to \cdots$ formed of maps $X_\beta \to X_{\beta+1}$ in $I$-cell, the map of sets
+Let $I$-cell denote the class of transfinite compositions of pushouts of morphisms in $I$, and let $I$-cof denote retracts of such \cite{hovey} (2.1.9).
+In order to run the small object argument, we will assume the domains $K$ of the morphisms in $I$ (and $J$) are $\kappa$-small relative to $I$-cell (resp. $J$-cell).
+In other words, given a regular cardinal $\lambda \geq \kappa$ and any $\lambda$-sequence $X_0\to X_1\to \cdots$ formed of morphisms $X_\beta \to X_{\beta+1}$ in $I$-cell, the map of sets

 is a bijection.
 An object is \emph{small} if there is some $\kappa$ for which it is $\kappa$-small.
 We will say that a model category is \emph{strongly cofibrantly generated} if the domains and codomains of $I$ and $J$ are small with respect to the entire category.

 In Section \ref{sec:homotopy-smith}, we will produce homotopy theories for operad-algebras valued in arrow categories equipped with some model structure.
 Depending on the colored operad and properties of $\M$, sometimes we will only have a semi-model structure on a category of algebras.
 However, as shown in Section \ref{sec:appendix}, it still encodes the correct $\infty$-category.
 A semi-model category satisfies axioms similar to those of a model category, but one only knows that morphisms {\em with cofibrant domain} admit a factorization into a trivial cofibration followed by a fibration, and one only knows that trivial cofibrations {\em with cofibrant domain} lift against fibrations.
 To the authors' knowledge, every result about model categories has a corresponding result for semi-model categories, often obtained by first cofibrantly replacing everything in sight (see, for example, \cite{bous-loc-semi}).
 The following is Definition 2.1 in \cite{bous-loc-semi}.

 \begin{definition} A \textit{semi-model structure} on a category $\M$ consists of classes of weak equivalences $W$, fibrations $F$, and cofibrations $Q$ satisfying the following axioms: